jandelgado/lede-dockerbuilder/README.md

 * customized and optimized (size) images with your personal configurations
 * full automatic image creation (could be run in CI)
-* reproducable results
+* repeatable builds
-* easy configuration, fast build (in minutes)
+* easy configuration, fast build

 ## How